The Memory Processing Unit: A Generalized Interface for End-to-End In-Memory Execution

 Mon 2 FebDisplayed time zone: Hobart change

-15:50 20mTalk | The Memory Processing Unit: A Generalized Interface for End-to-End In-Memory Execution Main Conference Minh S. Q. Truong Carnegie Mellon University, Yiqiu Sun University of Illinois Urbana-Champaign, Dawei Xiong University of Illinois Urbana-Champaign, Amol Shah University of Illinois Urbana-Champaign, Alex Glass Carnegie Mellon University, Abraham Farrell University of Illinois Urbana-Champaign, James A. Bain Carnegie Mellon University, L. Richard Carley Carnegie Mellon University, Saugata Ghose University of Illinois Urbana-Champaign | ||
+15:50 20mTalk | The Memory Processing Unit: A Generalized Interface for End-to-End In-Memory Execution Main Conference Minh S. Q. Truong Carnegie Mellon University, Yiqiu Sun University of Illinois Urbana-Champaign, Dawei Xiong University of Illinois Urbana-Champaign, Amol Shah University of Illinois Urbana-Champaign, Alex Glass Carnegie Mellon University, Abraham Farrell University of Illinois Urbana-Champaign, James A. Bain Carnegie Mellon University, L. Richard Carley Carnegie Mellon University, Saugata Ghose University of Illinois Urbana-Champaign Link to publication | ||

 16:10 20mTalk | CoCoTree: A Computation-Capable Architecture for Collective Communication in Scalable PIM Main Conference Shunchen Shi Institute of Computing Technology, Chinese Academy of Sciences ; University of Chinese Academy of Sciences, Qijia Yang Institute of Computing Technology, Chinese Academy of Sciences ; University of Chinese Academy of Sciences, Fan Yang Institute of Computing Technology, Chinese Academy of Science, Yu Huang Huazhong University of Science and Technology, Youwei Zhuo Peking University, Zhichun Li Institute of Computing Technology, Chinese Academy of Sciences ; University of Chinese Academy of Sciences, Ninghui Sun State Key Laboratory of Computer Architecture, Institute of Computing Technology, Chinese Academy of Sciences, University of Chinese Academy of Sciences, Xueqi Li State Key Lab of Processors, Institute of Computing Technology, CAS | ||